robtweed/ewd-qoper8-express/README.md

          code: 403
        }
      });

+Note that if you handle messages using either of these events, it is your responsibility to release the worker process back to the available pool when you've finished with it, by using the finished() method.

 If an Express/qoper8 message is not handled by either an 'expressMessage' or type-specific handler, then an error message will be sent to the master process, telling it that no handler was available for the message, and the worker will be released